jakemcc/jakemccrary.com/source/_posts/2014-01-01-using-incanter-to-review-my-2013-reading.markdown

 ### Plans for 2014 ###

-I'm planning on reading a similar about in this upcoming year but probably having a bit more non-fiction books.
+I'm planning on reading a similar amount in this upcoming year but will probably have a bit more non-fiction books.
 First step towards doing that is to start classifying my books as non-fiction or fiction.
 I'm also planning on rereading at least two books that I've read in the last few years.
 This is unusual for me because I don't often reread